alima82/course-MS-devR/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/tp175/course-MS-devR/master)

-Tutorial designed to interactively cover basics of MS data for new learners using commerical processing software subsequent to data modelling. <br>
+Tutorial designed to interactively cover basics of MS data for new learners using commerical processing software subsequent to statistical modelling. <br>
 Run in browser, free with Binder, by clicking 'launch binder' badge (can be slow).

 <i> Example Data </i> <br>